Skip to Content

 Detention

 An asylum seeker can only be detained in situations that are specified in the law.
 You may be detained for example if your identity is unclear or there are reasonable grounds to suspect that you would try to stop the police from removing you from Finland.
-A person may also be detained if there is a reason to suspect that he or she will commit a crime in Finland.
+A person may also be detained if he or she is suspected to have committed a crime in Finland, or if there are grounds to believe that he or she poses a threat to national security.
 The detention units are closed areas which the detained persons cannot leave.

-The decision to detain someone is made by a police or a border guard.
+The decision to detain a person is made by the police or the Border Guard.
 The detained person must be immediately informed of the grounds of the detention.
 He or she must also be given information about the processing of the matter that concerns the detention, and about his or her possibility to receive legal aid.

-The Finnish Immigration Service is responsible for the steering, planning and supervision of practical detention unit operations.
+The Finnish Immigration Service runs the detention units and is responsible for directing, planning and supervising the practical detention unit operations.